-It is a well-known fact that litigation is a punishment for any individual seeking justice.
+It is a well-known fact that litigation is a punishment for any individual trying to seek justice.
 The primary reason for that is the financial investment that litigation demands.
 The economic burden of a court case often turns the process itself into a punishment, thereby disrupting access to justice for the litigants.
-Therefore, Alternative Dispute Resolution (“ADR”) attained traction and became a tool for settling disputes as opposed to the traditional judicial process held by formal courts.
+Therefore, the concept of Alternative dispute resolution (ADR) attained traction and became a tool for settling disputes as opposed to the traditional judicial process held by formal courts.

-The growth and adoption of ADR have been justified many times over by the many benefits it offers for the dispute resolution system of a country.
-The benefits of ADR programmes’ cost and time savings are heavily evidenced.
-In this article, we argue that ADR, including elements of ODR, will lead to improvements in court effectiveness, business environment, and trust in the legal system, culminating in the economic development of the country.
+The growth and adoption of Alternative Dispute Resolution (ADR) proves itself with the many benefits it has for the dispute resolution system of a country.
+The benefits with respect to the cost and time savings of ADR programs are heavily evidenced.
+In this article Presolv360 argues that ADR, including elements of ODR, will lead to improvements in court effectiveness, business environment, and trust in the legal system culminating in the economic development of the country.

-What is the relationship between the economy and dispute resolution?
+What is the relationship between economy and dispute resolution?

 The ability of a country to enforce contracts is essential to support the efficient allocation of resources and growth in an economy.
 The ease with which you can enforce a contract varies dramatically across various jurisdictions.
-According to the World Bank’s 2020 report on the Ease of Doing Business, India ranked 163rd out of the 190 participating countries on the list, which ranked countries on the ease of enforcing contracts in their jurisdiction.
+According to the World Bank’s report of 2020 on the Ease of Doing Business, India ranked 163rd out of the 190 participating countries on the list which ranked countries on the easy of enforcing contracts in their jurisdiction.

 As of 2022, it takes an average of 626 days to resolve commercial disputes through the court system in India.
 So, to get justice in the courts in India, the litigant not only suffers due to the high costs, complex and inefficient proceedings, and stress caused but also due to the time it takes to conclude proceedings.

 In some instances, the price and perceived risk are so high that corporations are deterred from conducting business in a given country.
 Therefore, it is essential that adjudication processes, particularly those involving low-value disputes, be concluded expeditiously.
-Such quick resolution can be resolved through ODR which can even involve the automated resolution of small claim disputes.
+Such quick resolution can be resolved through ODR which even involves automated resolution of small claim disputes.

 Why ODR?
 Why not just Physical Arbitration?